Indiana: Early 20th century

 The early decades of the 20th century saw Indiana develop into a leading manufacturing state with heavy industry concentrating in the north.
 In 1906 the United States Steel Corporation created a new industrial city on Lake Michigan, Gary, named after Elbert Henry Gary, its founding chairman.
-With industrialization, workers developed labor unions (their strike activities induced governor James P. Goodrich to declare martial law in Gary in 1919) and a socialist party.
+With industrialization, workers developed labor unions (their strike activities induced governor James P. Goodrich to declare martial law in Gary in 1919) and a Socialist Party.
 Railroader Eugene Debs of Terre Haute, the Socialist candidate received 901,551 votes (6.0% of the national vote) in the 1912 presidential election.
 Suffrage movements also arose to enfranchise women.

 In its earlier years, Indiana was a leader in the automobile boom.
 Beginning its production in Kokomo in 1896, Haynes-Apperson was the nation's first commercially successful auto company.
 The importance of vehicle and parts manufacture to the state was symbolized by the construction in 1909 of the Indianapolis Motor Speedway.

 In the 1920s, state politics was heavily influenced by the rise of the Indiana Klan.
 First organized in 1915 as a branch of the Ku Klux Klan, it appealed to white Protestants alarmed by social and economic trends, including changes induced by immigration from southern and central Europe.
 In the name of defending "hundred-per-cent Americanism", the Klan sought exclude from public life "Bolsheviks, Catholics, Jews, Negroes, bootleggers, pacifists, evolutionists, foreigners, and all persons it considered immoral".

 By 1925 the Klan had 250,000 members, an estimated 30% of native-born white men.
 By 1925 over half the elected members of the Indiana General Assembly, the governor of Indiana, and many other high-ranking officials in local and state government were members of the Klan.
 Politicians had also learned they needed Klan endorsement to win office.
 That year, "Grand Dragon" D.C.
-Stephenson, who had begun to brag "I am the law in Indiana", was charged and convicted for the rape and murder of Madge Oberholtzer, a young schoolteacher.
+Stephenson, who had begun to brag "I am the law in Indiana", was charged and convicted for the rape and murder of Madge Oberholtzer, a young school teacher.
 Denied pardon, in 1927 Stephenson gave the Indianapolis Times lists of people the Klan had paid.
 Partly as a result of compounded scandal, membership collapsed.

-Throughout the 1930s, Democrats were in power and "the Klan was political poison".
-During those years, Indiana, like the rest of the nation, was affected by the Great Depression.
-The economic downturn had a wide-ranging negative impact on Indiana, such as the decline of urbanization.
-The Dust Bowl to the west led many migrants to flee to the more industrialized Midwest.
-Governor Paul V. McNutt's administration struggled to build a state-funded welfare system to help overwhelmed private charities.
-During his administration, spending and taxes were both cut drastically in response to the Depression, and the state government was completely reorganized.
-McNutt ended Prohibition in the state and enacted the state's first income tax.
+Throughout the 1930s, New Deal Democrats topped the polls and "the Klan was political poison".
+During those years, Indiana, like the rest of the nation, was affected by the Great Depression: businesses were shuttered and farm income collapsed.
+The numbers seeking employment, shelter and relief were augmented by out-of-state Dust Bowl migrants.
+Swept into office in the nationwide landslide for Franklin Roosevelt in 1932, Democratic governor Paul V. McNutt, called on Hoosiers to "prove that government may be a great instrument of human progress", and struggled to build a state-funded welfare system to help overwhelmed private charities.
+He reorganized state government, greatly enlarging his executive powers, introduced state income tax and ended Prohibition.
 On several occasions, he declared martial law to put an end to worker strikes.